Tita Becky •

 Preheat your wok to medium heat.

 Add pork belly (2 ½–3 lb).
 Let the fat render.
 Once you see oil or fat come out, saute' the meat and let it brown on both sides.
-If your pork belly doesn't produce fat or oil, then add a little bit of cooking oil.

-Add garlic (1 head), soy sauce (½ cup), cane vinegar (½ cup), water (½ cup), dried bay leaves (3 leaves) and whole black peppercorns (1 tsp).
+Add garlic (1 head), soy sauce (½ cup), cane vinegar (½ cup), water (½ cup), dried bay leaves (2 leaves) and whole black peppercorns (1 tsp).

 Bring to a boil.
 Let it boil for a few minutes before stirring.

-Once the meat is tender, it's ready to serve, but you can kick it up a notch by leaving it uncovered, increase the heat to medium-high and let the sauce reduce by half until sauce is a little thick and sticky.
+Once the meat is tender, it's ready to serve, but you can kick it up a notch by leaving it uncovered, increase the heat to medium-high and let the sauce reduce by half until sauce is a little thick and slightly sticky.

 Taste the sauce to check if it's to your liking.
 For exampe, add more water if it's too salty.